BackupTheBerlios/subnant-svn/trunk/README.txt

-  * Define standard repository configuration (conf,hooks), then make it easy to create repositories to standard, automatically included in backups and migrations as they are created under a standard svn-root directory
+  * Define standard repository configuration (conf,hooks), then make it easy to create repositories to standard, automatically included in backups and migrations as they are created under a common svn-root directory

 Prerequisites: